Dipl. Kfm. (German equivalent of MBA)

 In 2002, he stopped ignoring, or rather, repressing the suffering inflicted upon farmed animals and took off his ideological blinkers, which led to serious changes in his consumer behavior and a strong commitment to animal protection.
 Rolf Hohensee has for many years accompanied and supported the work of the Albert Schweitzer Foundation.

 Lawyer and university lecturer, former Secretary of State, former District Administrator, former Judge at the Higher Administrative Court

 Hans-Georg Kluge is a lawyer specializing in animal welfare legislation, municipal law, gender-equality law and general administrative law.

-Thanks to his experiences as Secretary of State and District Administrator (and thus head of a veterinary office), he underpins the political competency of the Albert Schweitzer Foundation for Our Contemporaries.
+Thanks to his experiences as Secretary of State and District Administrator (and thus head of a veterinary office), he underpins the political competency of the Albert Schweitzer Foundation.
 A former judge at one of the highest German courts and an attorney who has contended successfully for several groundbreaking rulings and published a commentary on the German Animal Welfare Act, Hans-Georg Kluge has contributed to the foundation’s juridical authority from the beginning.